About Forest Dale

 The Forest Dale Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Rutland County library system may offer additional resources.
 Contact the library for available databases and research assistance.

 Birth, death, and marriage records for Forest Dale, Vermont residents are available through both county and state offices.
 The Vermont Department of Health, Vital Records Office, located in Burlington, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Vermont.
 Orders can be placed online, by mail, or in person.
-Locally, the Rutland County Clerk's office issues marriage licenses and maintains marriage records for Rutland County.
+Locally, the Forest Dale City Clerk's Office issues marriage licenses and maintains marriage records for Rutland County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.